 Via Bus

-If you’re bussing to Lisbon, you will likely end up at Estação do Oriente (Lisbon Oriente) station in the Parque das Nações area.
-This isn’t the most convenient stop, so your best bet is to take a taxi!
-Otherwise, you can take public transportation, you just may have to make a change or two along the way.
-From Oriente, the journey to Baixa will take about 25 minutes via taxi and at least 30 minutes via public transport.
+If you’re bussing to Lisbon, you will likely end up at Estaรงรฃo do Oriente (Lisbon Oriente) station in the Parque das Naรงรตes area.
+From Oriente, the journey to Baixa will take about 25 minutes via taxi and at least 30 minutes via public transport (including a change or two along the way).

 Best Lisbon Neighborhoods to Explore

-About half-a-million people live in Lisbon, across many different neighborhoods that all radiate beauty, antiquity (did you know that Lisbon predates Rome by four centuries?) and feature an eccentric balance of street art and classical architecture.
+About half-a-million people live in Lisboa (Lisbon in Portuguese), across many different Lisbon neighborhoods within the โcity of seven hills.โ Each neighborhood in the Portuguese Capital radiates beauty and antiquity (did you know that Lisbon predates Rome by four centuries?), and features an eccentric balance of street art and classical architecture.

 The following neighborhoods are the main ones you will explore with this 3-Day Lisbon Itinerary.